Viasat Internet in Nebraska at a Glance

 | Viasat Internet 50/10 | $69.99/mo | 50 Mbps | 10 Mbps | 65 GB priority | 2 years |

 Viasat's Unleashed plans represent the company's latest satellite internet offerings in Nebraska.
 These plans are contract-free with truly unlimited data, meaning no throttling or hard caps.
-The legacy Viasat Internet 25/3 and 50/10 plans are still available at lower price points but come with priority data thresholds (40 GB and 65 GB respectively) and require a two-year service agreement.
+The legacy Viasat Internet 25/3 and 50/10 plans are still available at lower price points.
+Come with priority data thresholds (40 GB and 65 GB respectively) and require a two-year service agreement.
 After exceeding priority data, speeds may be temporarily reduced during network congestion.

 Prices sourced from FCC Broadband Labels as of February 2026.
 Equipment lease fees ($13-15/mo) and one-time installation costs may apply.
 Taxes and fees are additional.
 Actual speeds may vary based on network traffic, weather conditions, and location within Nebraska.